 Slovenia's small media landscape is characterised by a high concentration of ownership.
 In the last two years the process of privatising Slovenia's daily papers which began after the break-up of former Yugoslavia has been completed.

 Spain: new actors at the left end of the spectrum

-The news of Duke d'Estaing's military campaign in Grenada appeared as the lead story on 12 January 1780 in the first-ever issue of the Neue Zürcher Zeitung (then still just Zürcher Zeitung).
+The news of Duke d'Estaing's military campaign in Grenada appeared as the lead story on 12 January 1780 in the first-ever issue of the Neue Zürcher Zeitung (at that time still just Zürcher Zeitung).
 This marked the beginning of a free press in Switzerland.
-When the Swiss Federation was founded in 1848, press freedom was considered a constitutional matter.
-And to this day Switzerland can still call an impressive level of press freedom its own, despite the increasing concentration on the media market.
+When the Swiss Federation was founded in 1848, freedom of the press was enshrined in its constitution.
+And to this day Switzerland still enjoys impressive levels of press freedom, despite the increasing concentration of ownership on the media market.

 The Netherlands: a country of newspapers goes digital

 God created the world but the Dutch created The Netherlands.
 This old Dutch saying could equally well be used to describe the country's highly innovative media landscape.
-The new projects that have been launched in the Netherlands are even causing a sensation internationally.
-Take Blendle, for example, an online newspaper kiosk, which allows readers to choose from any of the Netherlands' many newspapers and magazines and read them for 15 cents per article.
-The crowd-funded initiative De Correspondent, on the other hand, focuses on the journalists.
-For a monthly fee readers can "rent" their own personal correspondent for coverage of a specific issue and receive top-quality journalism.
+Some of the new projects launched in the Netherlands are even causing a sensation internationally.
+Blendle, an online newspaper kiosk, is just one example.